Learn About the Life Plan

 The Care Manager utilizes a variety of comprehensive assessment tools as part of person-centered planning to assist in gathering information about the member.
 With the information gathered through the comprehensive assessment and person-centered planning process with the input of the member and the interdisciplinary team the Care Manager will develop the person-centered plan called the life plan.

-Section 1 includes an IDT summary and information the member wants to share about relationships, home, and their health and medical services.
+Section 1 includes an IDT summary as well as information the member wants to share about relationships, home, and their health and medical services.
+Section 1 includes an IDT summary and information the member wants to share about relationships, home and medical.

 Section 3 lists the Individual Safeguards/IPOP that accurately reflects all safety concerns of the member.